Quick answer: what type of balcony planter should you choose?

 Final recommendation

 If you're unsure, the OGIMA Railing Planters with adjustable brackets are a sensible default for most UK balconies — they fit a wide range of railing sizes, sit level and work for flowers or herbs without drilling.
+Pair them with balcony garden ideas for renters and, if the space feels overlooked, a no-drill balcony privacy option.

 Frequently asked questions

-Are balcony planters safe in windy conditions?
+Are balcony railing planters safe in windy weather?

-Do balcony planters need drainage?
+Do balcony planters need drainage holes?

 Yes.
 Look for drainage holes or removable inner pots, and avoid sealed planters unless you're happy to manage watering very carefully.
+On balconies above neighbours, use a drip tray or position planters so water doesn't drip onto the flat below.

 Related guides